 With thanks to Elise Long and Spoke the Hub Dancing Brooklyn, for inspiration and permission to work with Melt Down concept.

 Melt Down was originally one of a quartet of short pieces performed in open spaces in central London that combined to make up Square Dances.
-First commissioned for Dance Umbrella, 2011.
+First commissioned for Dance Umbrella, 2011 and recreated for Panorama Festival in Rio de Janeiro, Coastal Currents in Hastings, Tanz!
+Heilbronn in Germany and Bath Dance.

 See Melt Down featured in film maker Alex Reuben’s Newsreel Two.